- What is the Bachelor of Science in Applied Mathematics (BSAM) curriculum?

 To Sign Up:

-- All contestants must submit their names by 3:00pm on Wednesday, March 26th to compete in the oral competition.
+- All contestants must submit their names by 3:00pm on Friday, March 27th to compete in the Oral Competition.
 You will sign up for a particular one hour time slot.
 This competition will be limited to no more than the first 16 interested participants.
-Winners will be notified by email and asked to present their solutions and receive their awards on April 3rd at 3:30pm in Blount Auditorium right before the Integration Bee.
+Winners will be notified by email and asked to present their solutions and receive their awards on April 2nd at 4:00pm in Blount Auditorium right before the Integration Bee.

 - You can sign up for both competitions, but the winners of the oral competition will not be considered for the finals of the Integration Bee.